Your shoulder is made of three bones; these are your:

 A band of muscle and tendon called your rotator cuff holds your arm securely in your shoulder socket.
 It covers the head of your humerus and attaches it to your scapula.
 There are fluid-filled sacs (bursae) that provide a cushion between your rotator cuff and the top part of your scapula (the acromion).
 The bursae allow your rotator cuff to move smoothly when you move your arm.

-Impingement happens when the tendon in your rotator cuff rubs or catches on nearby tissue and the bone on the top of your shoulder (the acromion).
-It's a common cause of shoulder pain, and it gets worse when you lift your arm or shoulder.
+Shoulder impingement occurs when the space between your acromion and rotator cuff narrows.
+The acromion then rubs against (impinges on) the tendon of your rotator cuff and the bursae.
+It is a common cause of shoulder pain and it gets worse when you lift your arm or shoulder.

 It can also be described as:

 It’s common in young athletes as well as middle-aged people who use their arms overhead or are involved in repetitive lifting and suffer a rotator cuff injury.

 Shoulder impingement can happen without warning or begin gradually.

 If you have shoulder impingement you may feel:

 Symptoms can develop gradually and be mild to start, including:

 As shoulder impingement worsens, your symptoms will too.
 You may experience: